DedLigma/test_quest_alt/README.md

 ```
 You can enter them with '/' or without.
 If you entered an incorrect branch or something went wrong, the program will display a message with error information

-After that you just have to wait for the program to complete.
+After that you just have to press Y or N if you don't enter files names and wait for the program to complete.

 # Output JSON files structure
 The structure of the output JSON files is similar to the received ones.
 First, the number of packages is written in "length", and then an array "packages" with information about each of them.